 Chakra Five: Throat Chakra

-Throat, neck, thyroid gland, voice, expression, communication, creativity, flexibility Element: Sound
+Throat, neck, thyroid gland, ears, voice, expression, communication, creativity, flexibility Element: Sound

 This area also contains our thyroid gland, which has many functions.
 It affects our DNA, energy levels, body temperature, and metabolism, all of which influence the mind and body.
 Our neck, which supports our head, needs flexibility to allow us to look forward, sideways, and backwards, so that we are able to move in the right direction with clarity in our voice and honesty in our words.